matyasselmeci/hpc-annex/work-order.md

   (request).

-  Given the first point, below, we can relatively easily determine the full path to each and every `.sif` file that will be used by the jobs.
+  Given the first point, below, we can relatively easily determine the full path to each and every `.sif` file that will be used by the jobs in the queue when the annex is created.
   We can than transfer (using scp over the shared connection) those `.sif` files to a directory that will be cleaned up (because the pilot already does) on the shared filesystem.

+  For software engineering purposes, the code to make this happen should be sufficiently well-isolated that it could easily be called as part of a future command that adds an existing set of jobs to an existing annex (rather than submits them only there).

-For now, let's not worry about letting jobs created by the step below run anywher else; it seems like sharing `.sif` files is largely a special case of pre-staged data, or of granting the AP its own sandbox, and we should figure that out before trying to do anything very clever.
+  For now, let's not worry about letting jobs created by the step below run anywhere else; it seems like sharing `.sif` files is largely a special case of pre-staged data, or of granting the AP its own sandbox, and we should figure that out before trying to do anything very clever.
 In that case, we can rewrite the